 With a half-day in Lisbon after our flight, we took a scenic train ride to Sintra for some exploring and made it back to the city in time for dinner.
-The next day, we set out for Porto Covo by bus to begin our trek along the Fisherman’s Trail.
+The next day, we set out for Porto Covo by bus to begin our trek along the Fisherman’s Trail (Rota Vicentina).

-This post covers our half day in Sintra and starting our trip on the Rota Vicentina in Porto Covo.
+This post covers our half day in Sintra and starting our trip on the Fisherman’s Trail in Porto Covo.
 From there, our route took us to Vila Nova de Milfontes, Cavaleiro, and Zambujeira do Mar, with Odeceixe and Carrapateira covered in a subsequent post.

 Other posts in this series include: